IowaDave/Bingo-MakerPort-MicroBlocks/README.md

 The ball number is added to the ```ballList``` and then used to announce the name of the ball to the users.
 It makes the announcement two, different ways.

-* The ```say``` block shows it on the computer screen when the MakerPort is connected to the MicroCode IDE.
+* The ```say``` block shows it on the computer screen when the MakerPort is connected to the MicroBlocks IDE.
 * ```mp3 play track``` selects the matching audio file from the microSD card and plays it through the built-in speaker.

 Finally, the script displays the number of balls that have not yet been drawn.
 This information appears only on the computer screen.
 It does not get read out loud through the MP3 player.

 Its work being complete, the script exits.

-MicroCode waits for the user to touch another touchpoint.
+MicroBlocks waits for the user to touch another touchpoint.

 ### When TypeBalls Received
 This script illustrates how the ```for ... in ...``` block of MicroBlocks sequentially processes each item in a list.
 Not every programming language makes it this easy.